Cross-disciplinary training activities

 At least one conference and paper during the preparation of the thesis.

-Optionally (for some doctoral students it may be compulsory, depending on the research group or type of contract):
+Optional activities (for some PhD students it may be compulsory, depending on the research group or type of contract):

 - The ICIQ Summer School.